 Cable & Connectors

 The connectors, as always with Noble, are 2-pin 0.78mm.
-These are mounted flush to the acrylic shell and if there is one thing I would advise caution on, its pressure.
-If your aftermarket cable pins are too bulky, (can happen due to production finishing), then do not force them in.
+These are mounted flush to the acrylic shell and if there is one thing I would advise caution on, it’s pressure.
+If your aftermarket cable pins are too bulky, (which can happen due to production finishing), then do not force them in.
 You could end up sinking the socket and damaging the Savant II shell.

 The Savant II does not use the silver-plated Litz wire from the more expensive Khan.
 Instead, it is an SPC tinsel 4-wire stock cable.
 This is a 1.2m wire with a black tight twisted plastic jacket wrap with an ok sonic performance but above average physical handling.
 You will find zero microphonics on this cable, it is very pliant and also very light.